How Uniting Social and Environmental Justice Movements Can Create Change

 What we’re hearing and seeing right now as it relates to the Black Lives Matter movementmay feel overwhelming, but it's nothing compared to the lived experience of being black in America.
 And because people of color are also disproportionately affected by environmental injustices like polluted water supplies and hazardous waste dumps, we can see that even access to essential resources is not available to many.

-Unfortunately, for most of the United States history, efforts to protect the environment have been exclusive, even leading to the deliberate placement of pollutants in black and poor communities of color.
+Unfortunately, for most of United States history, efforts to protect the environment have been exclusive, even leading to the deliberate placement of pollutants in black and poor communities of color.

 In contrast, the environmental justice movementtakes a broader view of the environment, including the places where we live, work, play, and learn — and aims to protect those that are most impacted by pollution.

-Systemic Inequality and Injustice
+What is Environmental Justice?
+A Response to Systemic Inequality and Injustice

 Many early leaders of the environmental justice movement were civil rights veterans, including Reverends Ben Chavis and Joseph Lowery, then of the Southern Christian Leadership Conference, and Reverend Leon White of the United Church of Christ's Commission for Racial Justice.
 With them they brought tactics like marches, petitions, rallies, coalition building, community empowerment, education, litigation, and nonviolent direct action.